 This blog began as an attempt to break out of the sanitized monotony of mainstream social networks and create something of my own on the web.
-Now that I’ve been at it a few years I would describe my blog as an experiential journal of synchronicity and connection.
+Now that I’ve been at it a few years I would describe it as an experiential journal of synchronicity and connection.
 What I share here is an expression of my endless curiosity and adventurous spirit, a living record of what I’m learning about the world.
 Nothing published here is fixed in time and space; these words and images evolve and change.

 As a creature of new media I am interested in blogging as an end unto itself.
 I have no professional aspirations in media nor do I intend to monetize my work through advertisements or sponsored posts.
 This is primarily a creative outlet for me and I intend to keep it that way.
-If you’re accustomed to for-profit media intended to elicit an immediate reaction I recommend adjusting your expectations; much of what I publish is obscure and subverts established norms.
+If you’re accustomed to for-profit media intended to elicit an immediate reaction I recommend adjusting your expectations; much of what I publish is obscure (although not purposefully so) and subverts established norms.
 That said, critical and informed engagement is appreciated.